databrary/www/datavyu/input/pages/download.md

 # Datavyu Status

-Datavyu is legacy software that has been successfully used by a number of labs over the years.
-Unfortunately, we do not have the resources to actively maintain, update, or support the software.
-If you are currently using it and it is working for you, we are happy to continue providing assistance but we recommend that new users do in depth testing in their environment to ensure that datavyu plays videos properly and functions on all computers before committing to using it.
+Datavyu is legacy academic software that has been successfully used by a number of labs over the years.
+Unfortunately, we no longer have the resources to actively maintain, update, or support it.
+We recommend that new users do in-depth testing in their environment to ensure that datavyu plays videos properly prior to using it for research.

+Most problems we encounter are related to video playback, caused by new releases in QuickTime, OS X, and Windows.
-If you currently have a workflow that works for you, we recommend that you do not update your computer or software while you are in the middle of coding a study.
+If you have an existing workflow, we recommend that you do not upgrade your computer or software while you are in the middle of coding a study.

-Most problems we encounter are related to video playback caused by new releases in QuickTime, OSX, and Windows.

-We are available to provide help and guidance but cannot necessarily fix problems with the software itself.
+We are available to provide help and guidance but cannot commit to fixing problems with the software itself.

 # Stable Release: %%datavyu-version%%